madanyc/workfront-learn.en/help/manage-resources/resource-management/settings-for-users.md

 ---
 title: Resource management settings for users
 description: Learn about the user settings needed to properly use the resource management tools.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8873
+exl-id: a1ecee82-11f4-4b10-ba0d-49eff4c337c0
 ---
 # Resource management settings for users